 Material from the manuscripts that would eventually comprise Naked Lunch first appeared in the literary periodicals of the late 1950’s including The Black Mountain Review, Yugen, Chicago Review, and Big Table among many others.
 These periodicals also published Burroughs’ early experimentation with the cut-up method that led to books like Minutes To Go and Soft Machine, as well as other routines like Roosevelt after Inauguration.

-The following seeks to list those periodicals that gave folks a first glimpse of episodes, experiments, and adventures before they were widely published.
+The following checklists seek to list those periodicals and publications that gave folks a first glimpse of episodes, experiments, and adventures before they were widely published.

 William S. Burroughs checklist:

 Maynard, Joe and Barry Miles.
 William S. Burroughs: A Bibliography, 1953-73: Unlocking Inspector Lee’s Word Hoard

 Charlottesville: University of Virginia Press, 1978. (ref.
 M&M)